-Most hotels where we stay during the tour have a hair dryer in the room.
-One hotel has hair dryers available upon request only.
+All hotels where we stay during the tour have a hair dryer in the room.

 Will I be able to drive in Panama?

-Yes, you can drive for 90 days in Panama with the drivers’s license from your country .
+Yes, you can drive for 90 days in Panama with the driver’s license from your country .

 What about renting a car in Panama?